sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

   In the fast-boot, the database content is deleted.
 To make the log level persistent to fast-boot, we need to load the loglevel_db.json into the LOGLEVEL DB in the startup.
 Since the startup is from another partition, we need to migrate the loglevel_db.json similarly to the migrate in the config_db.json.

+# Unit Test

-# 7 Open Questions
+# 8 Open Questions

-## 7.1 Log level persistency in warm-reboot
+## 8.1 Log level persistency in warm-reboot

  - Do we want to keep that the loglevel is persistent to warm-reboot automatically as it is today?